danjaykim/nexgenauto/README.md

 The Sales microservice provides a wide range of functionality by managing and organizing the data of four models on the back-end (server-side):

 **Automobile** - A value object representing all of our automobiles/vehicles.
 All automobile data is pulled from the Inventory microservice
-- vin -- The vehicle identification number of the automobile
+- vin: The vehicle identification number of the automobile
-- sold -- A boolean value that represents if the vehicle is available or sold
+- sold: A boolean value that represents if the vehicle is available or sold

 **Salesperson** - An integral part of the organization responsible for selling the vehicles
-- first_name -- The first name of the salesperson employee
+- first_name: The first name of the salesperson employee
-- last_name -- The last name of the salesperson employee
+- last_name: The last name of the salesperson employee
-- employee_id -- The employee identification of the salesperson employee
+- employee_id: The employee identification of the salesperson employee

 **Customer** - Valued individuals who play an important role in driving revenue through purchasing/servicing
-- first_name -- The first name of the customer
+- first_name: The first name of the customer
-- last_name -- The last name of the customer
+- last_name: The last name of the customer
-- address -- The residence of the customer
+- address: The residence of the customer
-- phone_number -- The ten-digit contact number of the customer
+- phone_number: The ten-digit contact number of the customer

 **Sale** - Represents a vehicle sale
-- automobile -- Foreign key to the vehicle that was sold
+- automobile: Foreign key to the vehicle that was sold
-- salesperson -- Foreign key to the salesperson who made the sale
+- salesperson: Foreign key to the salesperson who made the sale
-- customer -- Foreign key linked to the customer who purchased the vehicle
+- customer: Foreign key linked to the customer who purchased the vehicle
-- price -- The cost in USD the vehicle was purchased for
+- price: The cost in USD the vehicle was purchased for

 <br>